4devs/MetaPage/Resources/doc/index.md

 }
 ```

-Now tell composer to download the bundle by running the command:
+Now tell composer to download the library by running the command:

 ``` bash
 $ php composer.phar update fdevs/meta-page
 ```

-Composer will install the bundle to your project's `vendor/fdevs` directory.
+Composer will install the library to your project's `vendor/fdevs` directory.

 ### Step 2: Use the library